 02 of 09

-Everyone knows that having kids is not only expensive, but a life-changing and long-term commitment, and bringing home a new four-legged family member is no different.
-Responsible shelters will conduct a thorough investigation of any potential adopters to ensure that not only is their home and lifestyle conducive to cat ownership, but that they are also financially capable of providing everything that your new kitty will need to live a happy, healthy life, from necessities such as food to the financial ability to address health conditions that may arise as your pet ages.
+Everyone knows that having kids is not only expensive but also is a life-changing and long-term commitment, and bringing home a new four-legged family member is no different.
+Responsible shelters will conduct a thorough investigation of any potential adopters to ensure that their home and lifestyle is conducive to cat ownership and that they are also financially capable of providing everything that their new kitty will need to live a happy, healthy life, from necessities such as food to the financial ability to address health conditions that may arise as your pet ages.
 Keep in mind that there is pet insurance to help make cat ownership more affordable.

 03 of 09

-As a cat owner, it’s your responsibility to ensure that your pet is spayed or neutered and do your part to help address the cat overpopulation issue.
-Spaying or neutering will help prevent issues such as aggressive behavior in your male cat or yowling in female cats when they’re in heat—but most importantly, it will eliminate the risk of ending up with a surprise litter of unwanted kittens that will be costly and time-consuming to care for and adopt out.
+As a cat owner, it’s your responsibility to ensure that your pet is spayed or neutered and to do your part to help address the cat overpopulation issue.
+Spaying or neutering will help prevent issues such as aggressive behavior in your male cat or yowling in female cats when they’re in heat—but, most importantly, it will eliminate the risk of ending up with a surprise litter of unwanted kittens that will be costly and time-consuming to care for and adopt out.
 Spaying or neutering your cat also helps protect them from numerous health issues, ranging from cancerous tumors to bacterial infections.

 04 of 09

 When you bring in your cat to be spayed or neutered, your veterinarian may ask if you’d like to declaw your cat at the same time.
-While there are still veterinarians who consider this surgery a routine art of cat ownership, many consider it inhumane and unnecessary, and it is even banned in many countries and U.S. states such as New York.
+While there are still veterinarians who consider this surgery a routine art of cat ownership, many consider it inhumane and unnecessary, and it is even banned in many countries and U.S. states.
 The American Veterinary Medical Foundation discourages declawing as an elective procedure and supports non-surgical alternatives.
 As a cat owner, be sure to do your research to determine where you stand and make an informed decision, as cat declawing requires the surgical amputation of the end bones in your cat’s toes and not just a trim of its nails.Continue to 5 of 9 below.

 05 of 09